 Build Personal Brand Online: 5 SEO Don’ts

-For the most part when you start to create your website your SEO strategy should be very straight forward.
-You want to make sure you are doing basic things such as using your full name as you want people to search for it.
-You should also be making sure that you are creating a strong link network between your site and everywhere else that you exist on the web.
+For the most part, when you start to create your website, your SEO strategy should be very straightforward.
+You want to make sure you are doing basic things, such as using your full name as you want people to search for it.
+You should also ensure you’re building a strong link network between your site and other places where you exist online.
+If you’re looking for professional guidance to optimize these efforts, you might want to visit affordable seo melbourne for expert advice and cost-effective solutions.

 But there are a few things that you should be weary of that could get you into some serious Google trouble.
 You can ask help from an expert like Damon Burton for some great advice!